MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 ### AArch64

-Prefix modifiers are used to describe various access types of a symbol.
-Personally, this is the modifier syntax that I prefer the most.
+Prefix specifier are used to describe various access types of a symbol.
+Personally, this is the specifier syntax that I prefer the most.

 ```asm
 add     x8, x8, :tprel_hi12:tls